passcod/caretaker/index.markdown

 The “more permanent” members who can assign releasership mentioned above are **caretakers**.

-Caretaking responsibilities are:
+Caretaking responsibilities are to:

-- Guiding the project
+- Provide feedback on release proposals as needed.
-- Arbitrating (disputes, decisions, etc)
+- Approve or deny these proposals when ready, and assign release rights in consequence.
-- Answering and processing release proposals and caretaking requests
+- Keep an eye on temporary releasers while they have those rights, and intervene if needed.

 That’s it.

 Of course, people who are caretakers may also do many other things, or indeed all other things.
-Coding, documenting, fixing bugs, answering queries, triage, promotion, making art, investigating bugs, thinking about design… being a caretaker is a _role_, not an identity.
+Coding, documenting, fixing bugs, answering queries, arbitrating disputes, making decisions, triage, promotion, making art, investigating bugs, thinking about design… being a caretaker is a _role_, not an identity.

 But the _core, mandatory responsibilities_ of the caretaker role are those three things, and only those.
 As long as a caretaker fulfills those three duties, the project can survive, develop, evolve,